Spearin/fccw-docs/docs/index.md

 We understand that users of all genders will play our simulation\.
 We try to keep language in the game and manuals gender\-neutral, when possible, but sometimes use the pronoun “he” to refer to the user\.
 This is merely to streamline the writing, not to exclude anyone or note a specific gender\.

-The On Target Simulations team supports the inclusion of all people in the field of wargaming\
+The On Target Simulations team supports the inclusion of all people in the field of wargaming.